ArduPilot/ardupilot_wiki/copter/source/docs/reference-frames.rst

 .. image:: ../images/reference-frames-top-image.jpg

 This section includes details on tested frames to speed up DIY builds of multicopters.
-If you are looking for a completely ready-to-use vehicle please see our `RTF wiki page <https://ardupilot.org/ardupilot/docs/common-rtf.html>`__.
+If you are looking for a completely ready-to-use vehicle please see our :ref:`RTF wiki page <common-rtf>`.

 .. toctree::
     :maxdepth: 1